Engineered Hardwood Flooring: Handscraped & Veneer

 You’ll find that this flooring is available in multiple widths, including six inch and greater widths.
 These different widths can contribute to your floor’s overall appearance, and they give you more control over what the finished floor will look like.

-Engineered hardwood flooring is designed to be easy to install.
+Engineered hardwood flooring is designed to be easy to install of most hard, flat subfloors.
 Many of these planks feature beveled edges that click together for a secure hold.